Does Grilling Pose A Cancer Risk?

 "Thinkers get headaches.
 Worriers get ulcers."
 Meathead

-In recent years, the popular media have run a number of stories that may give you the impression that grilling can be bad for your health.
+In recent years, come spring, the popular media feels obligated to play Chicken Little and run the same old tired stories that grilling is bad for your health.
 They are often poorly researched, poorly worded, ill-informed, or motivated by a vegetarian agenda, As far as I can tell from studying a lot of research, this is not true.
 Grilling is not bad for your health.
 But it appears that bad grilling may be bad for your health.

 USDA says "Some studies suggest there may be a cancer risk related to eating food cooked by high-heat cooking techniques as grilling, frying, and broiling.
 Based on present research findings, eating moderate amounts of grilled meats like fish, meat, and poultry cooked — without charring — to a safe temperature does not pose a problem."